 Edmonton is definitely one of the best places to live in Canada.
-If this is where you consider moving, read on to learn more about living in Edmonton to understand whether it can be your ideal destination in Canada.
+If this is where you are considering moving, read on to learn more about living in Edmonton to understand whether it can be your ideal destination in Canada.

 The pros and cons of living in Edmonton